material-components/material-components-web-react/packages/linear-progress/README.md

 className | String | Optional.
 Additional class names to add to the root component closed | Boolean | Default `false`.
 When changed to `true`, closes the component indeterminate | Boolean | Default `false`.
-When set to `true`, renders the indeterminate variant progress | Number | Decimal value between 0 and 1, sets the progress amount reversed | Boolean | Default `false`.
+When set to `true`, renders the indeterminate variant progress | Number | Decimal value between 0 and 1, sets the progress bar width reversed | Boolean | Default `false`.
 When set to `true`, renders the reversed variant

 ## Sass Mixins